Breast Lift Surgery

 A small amount of sagging

-If sagging is minimal, but there is not enough breast volume, simply placing an implant for augmentation may be the best option.
+If sagging is minimal, but there is not enough breast volume, simply placing an implant for breast augmentation may be the best option.

 If a younger patient is not willing to accept the additional scars that come with breast lift surgery, she may choose to have augmentation with an implant.
 She can always return at a later date for the lift.